geniusyield/smart-order-router/README.md

 The Smart Order Router does not require a lot of resources, but if you choose to use the Kupo provider and run the Cardano Node yourself, that needs much more resources, especially on the Cardano Mainnet.

-For the exact requirements please see current Cardano Node documentation
+For the exact requirements please see current Cardano Node documentation.

 ### Running the SOR using Docker